SumoLogic/sumologic-python-sdk/scripts/hierarchies/README.md

 3> Download the json hierarchy configuration file for one of the hierarchies ([Application Serview View](ApplicationServiceView.json), [Service Application View](ServiceApplicationView.json) or [Real User Monitoring](RealUserMonitoring.json)).
 You can also create your using the samples provided.

+Note: The below command first deletes any existing hierarchy with same name and then deploys the new hierarchy.

+Tested on:
+Python 3.8.0
+Python 3.7.0

 # Usage